Nadizdom34/momodev/README.md

 4. Connect with Friends
 - Tap "Add a Friend" to enter a unique friend code and build your fitness network
+- Make sure both users exchange their codes in order for theme to access each other's statuses!

 ### Features
 - Gym Status: Choose between No Gym, Going, or At Gym